How to pass the workplace psychological safety act

 Take action.
 Let’s move the needle on psychologically safer workplaces.

-Spread the word about our upcoming hearing in massachusetts
+Spread the word about our upcoming hearing in rhode island

 #EndWorkplaceAbuse aims to expose how workplace abuse (bullying and mobbing) works.